Lick1Fonzi/AES-128_ECB_Parallel_HPCUnimore/README.md

 ```
 ./xstat.sh
 ```
-Script that compiles, executes, and generates graph png
+Script that compiles, executes, and generates graph png, takes up to 5 mins